jacklavelle286/HigherOrLower/README.md

 ### Prerequisites

-You need to have the following packages installed:
+You need to have the following package installed:

--   `art`
 -   `random`

 ### Installing